baskinomics/LiDAR-Urban-Mesh/README.md

-# Lidar Processing and 3D Mesh Generation
+# LiDAR Processing & 3D Mesh Reconstruction

 This project is the workflow I use to create three-dimensional building and terrain models from LIDAR `.las` files.
 The workflow relies on a number of tools and libraries including libLAS and CGAL.